Tidioute, Pennsylvania: Education

 Tidioute is home to the Tidioute Community Charter School, a pre-K through 12th grade public school located on Main Street.
 Its current enrollment is 313 students.
-During the 2013-2014 school year, the school was recognized by U.S. Secretary of Education Arne Duncan as a National Blue Ribbon School.
-Their website can be found here.
+During the 2013–2014 school year, the school was recognized by U.S. Secretary of Education Arne Duncan as a National Blue Ribbon School.
+Its website can be found here.

+The municipality is in the Warren County School District.